yannickmoy/spark_vstte_2013/sub3_receive_query/requirements/receive_query_requirements.md

 REQ-6.1: The ID field is a 16 bits identifier.

-REQ-6.2: The QR field should be 1 (Query).
+REQ-6.2: The QR field should be 0 (Query).
 Process as invalid query otherwise.

 REQ-6.3: The OPCODE field should be 0 (standard query (QUERY)) or 1 (inverse query (IQUERY)).
 Process as invalid query otherwise.

+REQ-6.4.0: The RD field can be 0 or 1.

-REQ-6.4: AA, TC, RD, RA, Z and RCODE fields should be zero.
+REQ-6.4: AA, TC, RA, Z and RCODE fields should be zero.
 Process as invalid query otherwise.

 REQ-6.5: The QDCOUNT field is an unsigned 16 bit integer specifying the